crate/crate-howtos/docs/clustering/multi-node-setup.rst

 For development purposes, CrateDB can :ref:`auto-bootstrap
 <auto-bootstrapping>` a cluster when you run all nodes on the same host.
-But in production environments, you must configure the bootstrapping process :ref:`manually <manual-bootstrapping>`.
+However, in production environments, you must configure the bootstrapping process :ref:`manually <manual-bootstrapping>`.

 This guide shows you how to bootstrap (set up) a multi-node CrateDB cluster using different methods.